easytarget/PrintEye/README.md

  * Experimenting with an alternative (one HW + One SW) looked weird and unbalanced.
  * An I2C multiplexer would solve this, or using a chip (Mega256?) with dual hardware I2C, both add complexity
  * I have tried to compensate for the slow redrawing by sequencing the order of updating screen elements; eg making the updates look more like animations.
-* You will need level shifters for interfacing to a Duet UART (PanelDue) port if you run this at 16Mhz/5v, alternatively use a 12Mhz/3.3v combo, or experiment with 16Mhz/3.3v and the underclock option discussed in the `setup()` section of the sketch.
+* You need level shifters for interfacing to a Duet UART (PanelDue) port if you run this at 16Mhz/5v, alternatively use a 12Mhz/3.3v combo, or experiment with 16Mhz/3.3v and the underclock option discussed in the `setup()` section of the sketch.
 Display updates will be even slower for this, and you will need to add a 3v3 regulator, or tap the controllers 3v3 line for power.

 ## Enhancements:
 * Hurrah; I (nearly) emptied this list; the idea is to keep this simple, so I dont intend to add things here!